openx/prebid-mobile-ios/PrebidMobile/Rendering/Documentation/info-ios/integration-gam/ios-in-app-bidding-gam-native-integration.md

 ]
 ```

-See the full description of NativeAdConfiguration options [here](../native/ios-native-ad-configuration.md).
+See the full description of NativeAdConfiguration options [here](../../info-modules/native/in-app-bidding-native-ad-configuration.md).

 #### Step 4: Load the Ad

-Simply call the `loadAd()` method to start [In-App Bidding](../ios-in-app-bidding-getting-started.md) flow.
+Call the `loadAd()` method in order to make bid request and render the winning bid.